Sign language interpreters open State Fair concerts to all

-She wasn’t singing; she was signing, helping the band deliver the huge moment to deaf concertgoers who’d come to enjoy the fun.
+She wasn’t singing; she was signing, helping the band deliver the huge moment to deaf and hearing-impaired concertgoers who’d come to enjoy the fun.

 American Sign Language interpreters are some of the important but mostly unsung folks working at the fair.
 For those who need them, they’re vital to the experience — even at the fair’s loud, high-energy concerts.